 Bahrain, an island off Saudi Arabia in the Persian Gulf, is a great place for a company to expand.
 However, there are plenty of laws and regulations to worry about during the expansion process.
 From deciding between your Bahrain payroll options to setting up a locally compliant payroll, you have to make sure everything is in place before running a subsidiary in the country.

 Globalization Partners makes setting up your Bahrain payroll easier with our Employer of Record solution.
 Through our Bahrain payroll outsourcing services, you can focus on growing your company instead of trying to stay compliant.

 Taxation Rules in Bahrain

 Bahrain payroll tax laws apply to both employers and employees.
 While there are no personal income taxes in the country, employees are responsible for paying 1% of their wages for unemployment insurance.
-They also need to contribute 6% of their salary to social security while expats will need to contribute 1%.
+Local employees also need to contribute 7% of their salary to social security while expats will need to contribute 1%.

-Employers must contribute 9% of an employee’s salary to social security and pay a 3% tax on salaries.
+Employers must contribute 12% of a local employee’s salary to social security and 3% for expat employees.
 The Bahraini government is currently considering a corporate income tax, but there is no current tax on income, sales, transfer, capital gains, or estates unless your company is in the oil and gas sector.

 Bahrain Payroll Options for Companies